roob1y/NutriTrack/BACKLOG.md

 - [ ] Planner — "Add recipe to slot" — if there are many recipes, open a dedicated full screen recipe picker rather than an inline list, then return to the week day screen on selection
 - [ ] Planner — copying a day of food should allow selecting multiple destination days at once
 - [ ] Planner — when viewing a different week, holding a card should not show "Log today's plan"
+- [ ] Planner — allow whole foods to be added to week plan days as well as recipes, not just recipes only
+- [ ] Planner — week actions should include a "Copy different week to current week" option as well as the existing copy to next week
+- [ ] Planner — instead of week actions only adding today's food to the log, add the ability to add the whole week's plan to the log at once.
+Each logged item shows a tick the user must check to confirm they actually consumed it.
 - [ ] Recipe screen — remove the portion controller and Log as Meal button from the recipe detail view.
 Logging should only happen from the log screen.
 Portions are controlled at log time.
 Recipe screen simplifies to just the recipe content plus Edit on hold tap.

 ---